- Map & Itinerary

 Day 1 – arrival and briefing

-Dinner is not provided on Friday 7th May.
+Dinner is not provided on Friday evening.
 We recommend you make a dinner reservation following the trek briefing at the hotel.
 There is a Brewers Fayre restaurant located next to the hotel.
 Dinner is at your own expense allowing you to have the meal of your choice prior to the trek.

 Day 2 – trek